An Artist Cabaret

 Burl Washington, Edward Washington, Annette Campps, Myrona Hawkins, E.L.
 Young, and Robert Berry

 The subject matter originates from a library of my personal photos, memories, imagination and historical research.
-A mental picture of the entire concept and comosition is put into a visual form by a preliminary sketch.
+A mental picture of the entire concept and composition is put into a visual form by a preliminary sketch.
 After this process, the paint is put to paper or board.
-No assistants are emplyed in the creation of my work.
+No assistants are employed in the creation of my work.

 If you have any questions about my paintings or about my watercolor technique, please feel free to ask. --Burl Washington